mle2718/flukeRDM/CODE_OF_CONDUCT.md

 # Be Inclusive

-Seek diverse perspectives.
+Seek varied perspectives.
 Diversity of views and of people on teams powers innovation, even if it is not always comfortable.
 Help new perspectives be heard and listen actively.
 If you find yourself dominating a discussion, it is especially important to step back and encourage other voices to join in.
 Be aware of how much time is taken up by dominant members of the group.
 Provide alternative ways to contribute or participate when possible.

 We will be inclusive of everyone in an interaction, respecting and facilitating people’s participation whether they are: